savanddarji/Cracking-a-Vigenere-Cipher/README.md

 # Cracking-a-Vigenere-Cipher
 Comment and review will be appreciated: If you need any help please don't hesitate to contact me on : darji@uwindsor.ca or                                                                                                                     savanddarji@gmail.com

-Recover the encryption key and plain text of the vigenere cipher text using Kerckhoff's method
+Recover the encryption key and plain text of the vigenere cipher text using Kerckhoff's method.

-The project is the implementation of Kerchoff's method to crack vigenere cipher using python 2.7.12
+ The project is about the implementation of Kerchoff's method to crack vigenere cipher using python 2.7.12.
  The code results number of coincedences with corresponding shifts in descending order.

 The sample result is shown as below: